mechmotum/mechmotum.github.io/content/pages/guide.rst

 - The second goal is to formulate a research question(s) that you can likely answer with the papers you read.
-- Once you have a research question in mind, arrange a meeting with your supervisors to present the question and receive feedback.
+- Once you have a research question in mind, arrange a meeting with your supervisors to present the question and receive feedback (this should occur within the first two weeks of work).
 - The third goal is to delve deep into papers that are closely related to your research question, analyze and critique them, and synthesize the knowledge you obtain from them into a coherent answer to you research question.